railwayapp/docs/src/docs/guides/laravel.md

 To set up a publicly accessible URL for the service, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).

-**Note:** The next step shows to properly run your full Laravel app along with a database, migrations, cron jobs, and workers.
+**Note:** The next step shows how to run your Laravel app along with a database, migrations, cron jobs, and workers.

-## Deploy via Custom Scripts
+## Set Up Database, Migrations, Crons and Workers

 This setup deploys your Laravel app on Railway, ensuring that your database, scheduled tasks (crons), and queue workers are all fully operational.